-The program assumes no prior knowledge or ability to design an injection mould tool.
-The program covers the basics of plastic injection mould design and is intended to provide a platform for those wishing to undertake mould design.
+This newly re-vamped program covers the basics of plastic injection mould design and is intended to provide a platform for those wishing to undertake mould design.
 The course will assist those engaged in the art of machine setting with a greater understanding of the influence the mould tool has on part quality, output volume and process efficiency.
 This course is an essential foundation for setters, part designers and mould designers working or wishing to work in the injection moulding industry.
+The program assumes no prior knowledge or ability to design an injection mould tool.

 Injection Moulding Technicians, Engineers, and Management who have a responsibility for ordering, modifying or replacing injection moulds will gain most benefit from this course.
 A better understanding of mould design theory will greatly assist in obtaining optimised moulds and reducing mould commissioning times.

 - Understand the design and function of a 2-Plate and a 3-Plate mould.